What can I do when I face injustice?

 Some days I am preaching the truth of God’s word and His promises to my own heart and mind.
 I struggle with anxiety and can become overwhelmed by the constant onslaught of crises communicated in the 24/7 news cycle.

 When someone expresses fear, how do I respond?
 Do I try to outdo a report of doom with my update?
-Or do I describe the certainty that God will arise and put things right?
+Or do I describe the certainty that God will make things right?

-Now, perhaps more than ever, as believers, we have an opportunity to begin each day with intentional soul tending.
+Now, perhaps more than ever, as believers, we can begin each day with intentional soul-tending.

 • We are setting aside time in our schedule to soak in God’s word.